RomanDaru/dice-combat/docs/status-phase-plan.md

 - **Risk**: rounding/ordering mistakes (grant & spend same tick).
   - **Mitigation**: keep engine operations on actual player.tokens; derived view used for UI/validation only.
 Unit-test the selector (Chi 3, request 2, pending grant 1 -> view = 2).
 - **2025-02-14 Update**: `GameController` now computes `virtualTokens` by subtracting pending spend requests and layering in pending defense buffs with the same clamping rules we use when the buff resolves (`src/context/GameController.tsx:192` and `src/context/GameController.tsx:840`), and `PlayerPanel` consumes that shared view instead of rolling its own math (`src/components/PlayerPanel.tsx:17` and `src/components/PlayerPanel.tsx:27`).
 Remaining gaps: spend controls still read raw `player.tokens`, so they won't yet preview incoming Chi from pending grants.
+- **2025-02-15 Regression Report**:
+  - **Symptom**: During schema defenses that grant Chi, PlayerPanel now shows the newly granted stacks immediately after the roll—before the player confirms defense—and spend math looks like `1 (owned) - 1 (requested) + 2 (pending grant) = 3`.
+The UI then offers only one spend (correct), but the visual chips already display three stacks, which is misleading.
+  - **Root Cause Hypothesis**: `virtualTokens` currently adds every pending defense buff regardless of `usablePhase` or whether its trigger fired (`src/context/GameController.tsx:866-874`).
+Because schema grants enqueue Chi with `usablePhase = "nextDefenseCommit"`, the derived tokens include those stacks instantly even though `applyPendingDefenseBuff` hasn’t run yet.
+  - **Investigation Plan**:
+    1. Instrument `virtualTokens` derivation (DEV-only `defenseDebugLog("virtualTokens", …)` next to the `useMemo`) to log the breakdown `{ actual, minusRequests, plusPendingBuffs }` so we can confirm pending buffs are the only delta (file target `src/context/GameController.tsx:840`).
+    2. Add a focused integration test (Vitest) that simulates: Chi = 1, pending grant of 2 with `usablePhase = "nextDefenseCommit"`, request spend 1.
+Assert that `virtualTokens.you` stays at 0 until we manually call `triggerDefenseBuffs("nextDefenseCommit")`, then jumps to 2.
+    3. Verify runtime ordering in `usePlayerDefenseController` and `useAiDefenseResponse` to ensure `triggerDefenseBuffs("nextDefenseCommit")` fires after `resolveDefenseWithEvents`; if that ordering is correct, the test should fail with current code, proving the hypothesis.
+  - **Fix Plan**:
+    1. Treat pending buffs as invisible until their trigger has fired.
+Implementation idea: keep a `Set` of buff IDs released this turn; when `releasePendingDefenseBuffs` runs, add each `ready` buff ID to the set and only let `virtualTokens` add stacks for IDs in that set.
+Alternatively, drop pending-buff additions entirely and let PlayerPanel rely purely on actual tokens (safer short-term fix aligned with UX expectations).
+    2. After removing premature additions, extend spend controls/other consumers to use the sanitized `virtualTokens` so they clamp requests against the same view (so Chi spends never surpass actual + confirmed grants).
+    3. Keep the new integration test + DEV log as guardrails so we immediately catch regressions where pending grants leak into the UI before their trigger.

 ## 3. Preconditions & Guardrails
 - Commit after each completed step (small, focused commits to keep history clean).